-UAL students are known for their vocal support - or otherwise – of campaigns and causes which is why the Union elections play an important part in the member community.
-Whilst the existing voting solution had supported elections to a certain extent, it had some limitations which the Union’s democracy team were keen to overcome for their autumn 2020 elections.
-They turned to MSL as an established provider of secure online elections to over 100 students’ organisation and, in doing so, discovered a complete digital engagement solution in the MSL System which could underpin the Union’s ambitious plans for changes to their structure and support for members.
+UAL students are known for their vocal support of campaigns and causes which is why the Union elections play an important part in student engagement.
+Whilst the existing voting solution had supported student elections to a certain extent, it had some limitations which the Union’s democracy team was keen to overcome for their autumn 2020 elections.
+They turned to MSL as an established provider of secure online elections to over 100 students’ organisation.
+In doing so, they discovered a complete digital engagement solution in the MSL System which could underpin the Union’s ambitious plans for changes to its structure and support for members.

 For the 2022-23 academic year, the Union will bring in a new structure of college-based officers and MSL Elections will support that transition.

 I can honestly say that using MSL to run the student election was a lot simpler and more intuitive than our previous supplier.
 It was much easier to engage with both candidates and the voter pool, and the turnout was very good considering we had no access to on-campus voting and campaigning - Toby Taylor, Campaigns and Student Voice Coordinator